GiuseppeSoriano/MoodPilot/Idea/Functional_Requirements.md

 ### **Installer Technician**
 3.1.
 Log in to access system configuration features;
 3.2.
-Configure the FER system in vehicles, including hardware setup and calibration;
+Configure the car controller system in vehicles, including hardware setup and calibration;
 3.3.
 Verify communication between the car controller and the backend;
 3.4.
 Perform system diagnostics and calibration tests;
 3.5.
 Update firmware for the car controller;
 3.6.
-Configure system-wide parameters (e.g., thresholds for FER analysis);
+Configure system-wide parameters;
 3.7.
 Monitor the status of installed systems and report any hardware issues.

 ---